SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic and The Tower.md

 "Oh..."
 Yuuka trails off, realizing that's a possibility.

 Fair assumption.
-Sure, it was found out that Nano's magic capacity is far higher than literally every single magic user back on Earth, but having him collapse from overusing it, WHILE in the middle of a literal gunfight, is probably the worst chain of events that could happen. **Especially** if the enemy isn't aware we aren't bullet resistant like the other students.
+Sure, it was found out that Nano's magic capacity is far higher than literally every single magic user back on Earth, but having him collapse from overusing it, WHILE in the middle of a literal gunfight, is probably the worst chain of events that could happen. **Especially** if the enemy isn't aware that we aren't bullet resistant like the other students.

-So far, Nano has used 4 skills: The Targeted Repair skill for Yuuka's barrier, 4 Rocket Orbs, one on a small group, and three on a large group, then the Front Barrier to protect himself against the large group while setting targets for those three orbs, and lastly, the Perception Boost skill to decrease the time he needed to assess the aformentioned targets.
+So far, Nano has used 4 skills: The Targeted Repair skill for Yuuka's barrier, then 4 Rocket Orbs, one on a small group, and three on a large group, then the Front Barrier to protect himself against the large group while setting targets for those three orbs, and lastly, the Perception Boost skill to decrease the time he needed to assess the aformentioned targets.

 And within that timespan, he hasn't been struck by any sudden fatigue, which is what magic users experience when overusing their skills.